realityexpander/How_to_program_from_ground_up/07-SoftwareDesign.md

       >   - https://www.youtube.com/watch?v=0kRCFVGpX7k&t=155s
       > - Kevlin Henney — The Case for Technical Excellence
       >   - https://www.youtube.com/watch?v=LLEXAdO3X1o

-  - ### Scrum
-    - Can we use what worked in Japanese car production with Japanese culture to have the same success in software development?
-Nope.
-    - Scrum is a "production management" methodology that was developed for managing the production of cars, and it was soon co-opted into the _"Agile® Certification Business"_ and turned into a "one-size-fits-all" process that was supposed to work for any kind of general software development, and it doesn't.

   - ### SAFe
     - Another over-complicated process that tries to "productionize" the software development process.